12 iOS 16 hidden features Apple didn't show off on stage

-Apple hosted its WWDC last week wherein it unveiled the new iOS 16 software update for iPhone.
+Apple today released the stable version of iOS 16 software update for iPhone.
 The new iOS 16 software update comes with a whole load of features such as Lock Screen customization, offline dictation, Live Activities, improvements to iMessage, and a lot more.
-Due to the limited time on stage, Apple wasn't able to go through all the changes that iOS 16 comes with.
-We have been playing with iOS 16 on our iPhone for the past week, and we have found some great features that Apple didn't show off on stage.
-Here are the top 12 iOS 16 hidden features you should know about.
+Due to the limited time on stage, Apple couldn't go through all the changes that iOS 16 comes with.
+We have been playing with iOS 16 on our iPhone for the past two months, and we have found some great features that Apple didn't show off on stage.
+Here are the top 12 iOS 16 hidden features you need to try!

 12 iOS 16 Hidden Features That You Should Know About